Emirhan1699/Grid-Maintenance-Analysis/README.md

 This project was developed to analyze the impact of grid maintenance operations on power outages.
 The dashboard provides analytical insights into how maintenance activities influence both the frequency and duration of outages across different operational centers.

-> **🔒 Data Privacy Notice:** Due to strict company confidentiality, all original datasets and the Power BI (`.pbit`) file have been permanently excluded.
+> **🔒 Data Privacy Notice:** Due to strict company confidentiality, all original datasets and the Power BI Template (`.pbit`) file have been permanently excluded.
 This repository showcases the project design, visual structures, and analytical insights exclusively through documentation and screenshots.

 ### 📊 Dashboard Views & Analytical Insights